jmsfltchr/grakn-examples/tube_network_example/README.md

 ## Grakn Setup
 Before you can use the example, you'll need a Grakn server running.
 To do this, try following the [Setup Guide](https://dev.grakn.ai/docs/get-started/setup-guide).

-we need to tell Grakn the schema elements to build.
+We need to tell Grakn the schema elements to build.
 In general you can do this using the graql console, but to add a whole schema it's easier to pass this to Grakn as a .gql file.
 Once Grakn is running on your machine, open up a console and cd into the root directory of your Grakn installation (if you aren't there already).
 Then run the following to create a keyspace called `tube_example` and add the schema to it:
 ```bash